ARECC March 2018 Newsletter – Click to view

 A Collaborative Approach: Promoting ARECC’s Energy Efficient Wood Stove/Wood Preservation Program

 By Roger Wilkens, ARECC President

-At the last ARECC meeting we began serious exploration of two new programs: Energy Efficient Wood Stove/Wood Preservation and Incorporating Batteries.
+At recent ARECC meetings we have begun serious exploration of two new programs: Energy Efficient Wood Stove/Wood Preservation and Incorporating Batteries.
 Of the two the EE Wood Stove program seems to have the greatest potential for near term development.
 The Batteries program will require more research and development both in the larger battery field and in our program.
 An integral and perhaps most significant aspect of the feasibility of the EE Wood Stove program will be our ability to promote it to current and new members.
 Toward that end, I suggest we take a collaborative approach, working with our sister organizations, Upgrade Ohio, Rural Action and OH Sun.

 Together we have developed the Appalachian Ohio Solar Co-op (AOSC), which is beginning its initial bulk install of about 30 rooftop solar systems.
 Upgrade is about to launch a Community Solar project that has a very significant commitment to recruiting Low and Moderate Income (LMI) households.
 The LMI components, called the Solar Access For All (SAFE) program, aims to bring solar participation to the over 50% of families whose ownership and/or roof situation does not support rooftop solar.